xinsfang/cpp_exception_handling_abi/contents.md

 A try and catch block is translated into a pair of __cxa_begin_catch and __cxa_end_catch, plus something called CFI to find landing pads, the points on a function where an exception can be handled.
 Then the personality function, which will be called by __cxa_throw, will read gcc_except_table for every method in the stack, to find something called LSDA.
 The personality function will then check in the LSDA whehter a catch can handle an exception and if there is any cleanup code to run(this is what triggers the destructos when needed.)

 CFI: call frame information.
 It's used mostly, to unwind the stack.
+It uses LEB encoding. (https://en.wikipedia.org/wiki/LEB128)
 LSDA: language specific data area.
 It's used by the personality function to know which exceptions can be handled by this function.
+LSDA is in CFI format.

 ## __cxa_begin_catch